intel/sriov-fec-operator/spec/openshift-operator-release-notes.md

   - Generated bundle files were removed from repository
   - Common packages and labeler extracted from N3000/
   - Index image build target added to Makefile
-  - Both, n3000 and sriov-fec daemonsets now use `readOnlyRootFilesystem: true`
+  - sriov-fec daemonsets now use `readOnlyRootFilesystem: true`
   - Supported accelerators list moved to `supported-accelerators` configmap
   - `n3000-discovery` was renamed to `accelerator-discovery`
   - Any namespace can be now used for operators deployment